Skip to content ↓

 You will only be able to enrol with us if you meet our minimum entry requirements, and any additional requirements for your chosen course.
 Our minimum requirements are:

-- Level 3: At least five GCSEs, grades 4-9, including 3,4,4 in Maths, English Literature and English Language (any combination).
+• Level 3: At least five GCSEs, grades 4-9, including 3,4,4 in Maths, English Literature and English Language (any combination).

-- Some courses have higher requirements, so please check our prospectus or website course pages.
+• Some courses have higher requirements, so please check our prospectus or website course pages.

-- Students with foreign results must purchase a UKENIC Statement of Comparability before we will be able to enrol you.
+• Students with foreign results must purchase a UKENIC Statement of Comparability before we will be able to enrol you.

 Bring to Enrolment (or we can't enrol you):

-- Two next of kin details (name, phone numbers, email addresses – parent/carer and/or family member/friend over 18 – this is a Department for Education requirement).
+• Two next-of-kin details (name, phone numbers, email addresses – parent/carer and/or family member/friend over 18 – this is a Department for Education requirement).

-- Students with foreign results must purchase a UKENIC Statement of Comparability before we will be able to enrol you.
+• Students with foreign results must purchase a UKENIC Statement of Comparability before we will be able to enrol you.

 Getting to Connell

 There’s limited parking at Connell (access via Wilson Street, use M11 2AZ for sat navs).
 You can also park at the East Manchester Leisure Centre, and walk across Alan Turing Way to our main entrance.
-Our nearest Metrolink stop is Velopark (approx five-minute walk), and there are bus stops on Alan Turing Way and Ashton Old Road.
+Our nearest Metrolink stop is Velopark (a five-minute walk), and there are bus stops on Alan Turing Way and Ashton Old Road.

 Queuing

 You may be queuing to get into enrol, so please bring an umbrella in case it rains.
-We'll try to keep the queues moving as quickly as possible, but due to the number of students enrolling each day, there may be bottlenecks.
+We'll try to keep the queues moving as quickly as possible, but due to the number of students enroling each day, there may be bottlenecks.
 To avoid this, please ensure you attend enrolment on the day and time you've been allocated, as we have spaced students out across the two days.
 Once you’ve signed in, you’ll get the opportunity to have some refreshments and sit down before continuing the enrolment process.

 We can’t wait to see you at enrolment and officially welcome you to Connell.